doggybootsy/hidden-disc-docs/README.md

 ```
 - This function locates the module that's the parent of `startTyping` and then runs the child function `startTyping` in the channelID returned by another module located by the property `getChannelId`, which runs the child function `getChannelId`.

-See the `window.webpackChunkdiscord_app` [here](https://pastebin.com/NvM3Atnw), *kinda*.
+See the `window.webpackChunkdiscord_app` object [here](https://pastebin.com/NvM3Atnw), *kinda*.
 Since it's a huge object, some parts just say `[Object object]` and some parts aren't even loaded at all.
 But, it's cool to see the object, at least.